 The most difficult question to answer while planning for early retirement is- How much money I need to retire early?
 We have spent a fair amount of time thinking about the most optimal early retirement corpus number.
 In the end, we figured out the most straight- forward approach is to equate the retirement corpus to (X) times your annual expense.
 (X) being the number of years of expenses you want to save.

 In this post, we will help you estimate how much money you need to retire early in India.
 This is a rough guideline that we have used to calculate our own early retirement corpus.

 TABLE OF CONTENT

-How much money I need to retire early In India?
+How much money do I need to retire early In India?

 In this approach, the corpus you need is 1.
 Your INFLATION adjusted annual expenses (MULTIPLIED BY) No: of years of expenses, you want to save.

 Step 1: Calculate your Inflation-adjusted annual expenses

 For Eg: If you are age 30 and have an annual expense of 12 lakhs, and plan to retire by age 45, assuming an inflation rate of 6% you will need 28 lakhs in future value.